? = ?

 On the 3rd January 1843, a weaver, he died of consumption, in Whittaker Street, Chatham.
 He was buried in Chatham on the 15th.4

-1 TNA: PRO HO 107/487/5 f7 p6; death certificate; parish register; baptism not found in 20 parishes in Chatham area; FamilySearch includes possible baptisms in 1781 in Farnborough and Leicester; given Joseph’s occupation, the latter possibility is intriguing.
-There is also a surviving letter from Ernest Edward Jarvis, saying describing his grandfather Samuel Hugh Jarvis as "a dairy farmer of Leicester stock" [letter from Ernest Edward Jarvis to Charles Joseph Jarvis, 1965, in the possession of Corrinne Noot].
+1 TNA: HO 107/487/5 f7 p6; death certificate; parish register; baptism not found in 20 parishes in Chatham area; Ancestry includes possible baptisms in 1781 in Farnborough and Leicester; given Joseph's occupation, the latter possibility is intriguing.
+There is also a surviving letter from Ernest Edward Jarvis, describing his grandfather Samuel Hugh Jarvis as "a dairy farmer of Leicester stock" [letter from Ernest Edward Jarvis to Charles Joseph Jarvis, 1965, in the possession of Corrinne Noot].
 The 1781 Leicester baptism was of Joseph, son of Wm and Mary Jarvis, b.
-19 September 1781 and baptised 23 September, at St Margaret, Leicester.
+19 September 1781 and baptised 23 September, at St Margaret, Leicester (parish register).
+On the link to Leicester, see also my note on Joseph's daughter Mary Eleanor Jarvis.

 3 parish register; sons' marriage certificates; HO 107/487/5 f7 p6